 You can also grow carrots in a variety of colors – purple carrots, white carrots, red carrots, yellow carrots and many shades of orange carrots.
 Growing carrots in containers is possible with the right container and the right carrots.
 In this post we'll cover how to grow carrots, from planting to harvest, plus some common carrot questions.

 Growing Carrots – Quick Guide

-- Harvest when carrots reach desired size, or before heavy frost.
+- Harvest carrots when they reach desired size, or before hard frost.